Hijack the Seas: Tsunami

 The “garden” wasn’t much of one, having run wild ages ago, to the point that I was surprised anything had survived up here.
 Vegas got water approximately three weeks out of the year, with most of that clustered close together in the summer months.
 Which judging by the coolness of the night air, this wasn’t.

-Yet there were some scraggly green beans, a few still with yellowed, bug-bit pods clinging to the stems, a sickly-looking tomato plant with no tomatoes, probably because they’d gone into our dinner, and various hardy little pepper bushes, poking up from the hard packed soil.
+Yet there were some scraggly green beans, a few still with yellowed, bug-bit pods clinging to the stems, a sickly-looking tomato plant with no tomatoes, probably because they’d gone into our dinner, and various hardy little pepper bushes, poking up from the hard-packed soil.
 They weren’t in rows if they’d ever been, but scattered as randomly as if reseeded by the birds, like the desert scrub that also seemed to flourish here.

-A leftover spell, to make the soil more moist?
-I reached a hand down to the dry as a bone, cracked earth around the bench and didn’t believe it.
+A leftover spell to make the soil more moist?
+I reached a hand down to the dry-as-a-bone, cracked earth around the bench and didn’t believe it.
 Not to mention that I didn’t know a spell that could survive fifty years after the death of the caster.

-I felt a shiver run through me, and slugged back a shot’s worth of whatever was in the bottle.
+I felt a shiver run through me and slugged back a shot’s worth of whatever was in the bottle.

 And immediately regretted it.